jibeetz/les-cols/readme.md

 - Add content
 - Hide other paths when one is selected
+- Prepare details
 - Click on tooltip triggers details
-- Prepare details
-- Filters
+- Filters on passes
 - Mobile view